 - Course recognised by the Solicitors Regulation Authority

-- Flexible entry points mean you can opt for either an LLM or MSc award
+- Flexible entry points mean you can opt for either an LLM (if you choose exclusively law modules) or MSc (if you decide to take a mix of law and social science modules) award

 - Develops critical analysis and assesses legal frameworks from an international perspective